FLAMES (game)

 This game is played to predict the future relationship between a person and their crush (or celebrity crush).
 If a player does not achieve the desired outcome, they may retry with different variations of their names to influence the outcome.
-The reactions to the game's outcome may reveal a player's true feelings toward the person they are paired with.
+The reactions to the game's outcome may reveal player's true feelings toward the person they are paired with.
 The game, however, does not accurately predict the true relationship between any two persons.

 Gameplay

 The gameplay of FLAMES (or FLAME) has the following steps: